 (Note) Sony also has 85" TVs available in this series, but they are outside this price range.

-However, if you prefer a display with an IPS panel as you think viewing angles are important, we suggest purchasing the LG SM9600 Series.
-This Series comes with a high brightness level at 600 cd/m2 that can handle a wide range of environments compared to other displays in the same price range, which is important for a display being used specifically for digital signage.
+However, if you prefer a display with an IPS panel type with local dimming as a feature, we suggest purchasing the LG SM8600 Series.
+This Series comes with a peak brightness level at 450 cd/m2 that can handle a wide range of environments compared to other displays in the same price range, which is important for a display being used specifically for digital signage.

 2.4.
 The Best High-End ($1000-$2000) Consumer TVs